solarwinds/fluent-plugin-papertrail/README.md

 ## Development

-We use git, Make and Docker.
+We use GitHub, Make and Docker.
-We have a [Dockerfile](Dockerfile.scratch) where we build a scratch image that contains all the dependencies.
+We have a [scratch Dockerfile](Dockerfile.scratch) where we build an image that contains all the dependencies for working with the RubyGem.
 We have a [Makefile](Makefile) to wrap the common functions and make life easier.

 ### Install